 Some unique features about the Refugio Amazonas Lodge to the others on this list are the larger spa area to enjoy a relaxing massage in the rainforest and the higher chance of spotting a harpy eagle due to harpy eagle nests being found near the lodge.
 The Refugio also has the only children’s trail and playground in Peru’s Amazonia, which makes it a great place for a family adventure.

-Aside from these features, the Refugio Amazonas Lodge is otherwise very similar to the Posada Amazonas Lodge mentioned further up.
+Aside from these features, the Refugio Amazonas Lodge is otherwise very similar to the Posada Amazonas Lodge mentioned further down the page.
 Both of these lodges are therefore offered interchangeably if one of the options is fully booked.

 From the lodge, enjoy guided walks on the Refugio’s different trails to find fascinating Amazon Rainforest wildlife, such as several different monkeys, including saddle backed tamarins, squirrel monkeys, brown capuchin monkeys, red howler monkeys, and dusky titi monkeys.